Q: What are Medigap plans and how do they work?

 Plans C, D, F, G, K, L, M, and N pay for at least of a portion of skilled nursing facility care; Plans C, D, F, G, M, and N pay for emergency medical care when the enrollee is traveling in a foreign country.
 Also, Plans F and G can pay for excess doctor fees you may be charged under Medicare Part B. And all Medigap plans include hospice benefits.

-Plans C and F also cover the Medicare Part B deductible, which is $183 in 2018.
+Plans C and F also cover the Medicare Part B deductible, which is $185 in 2019.
 Medigap plans that cover the Part B deductible will no longer be available to newly-eligible enrollees after the end of 2019, under the terms of 2015’s Medicare Access and CHIP Reauthorization Act (MACRA).
 The idea is to ensure that Medicare enrollees have some “skin in the game” and have to pay at least a portion of their own costs if and when they need outpatient care, as opposed to having supplemental coverage that provides first-dollar coverage.
-People who already have first-dollar Medigap coverage will be able to keep it after 2019, but new enrollees will not be able to purchase it.
+People who already have first-dollar Medigap coverage will be able to keep it after 2019, but newly-eligible Medicare enrollees will not be able to purchase it.

 Plan F is the most comprehensive and is quite popular with Medigap enrollees, but it also tends to be the most expensive of the Medigap plans (carriers set their own prices, so although the benefits are standardized, the prices can vary from one carrier to another).
+As of 2016, more than half of all Medigap enrollees had Plan F, according to an AHIP analysis.
+But Plan G is quickly becoming a popular alternative — it covers everything Plan F covers except the Part B deductible, and it will continue to be available to new enrollees, which is not the case for Plan F (so pricing on Plan F may start to increase faster over time, as younger, newly-eligible enrollees will no longer be able to join the Plan F risk pool).